LSATHacks

 Best LSAT Prep Books

-This are a LOT of LSAT prep books.
-It’s overwhelming.
-I’m going to highlight the best books.
+There are a LOT of LSAT prep books, and even more online resources.
+It's overwhelming.
+In this article, I've compiled a list to highlight the best books.

 The LSAT Trainer

 The LSAT Trainer is my personal favourite.
 The author, Mike Kim, co-wrote the Manhattan Guides.
-His guide is different is that he covers everything in one volume.
-He has a straightforward approach and doesn’t give you a bunch of confusing jargon.
+His guide is different in that he covers everything in one volume.
+He has a straightforward approach and doesn't give you a bunch of confusing jargon.
 Instead he offers clear advice for every section, and reinforces what he teaches with extensive drills.
-I’ve spoken with Mike, and I think the LSAT Trainer will become the new standard guide.
-It costs $40.

 Powerscore LSAT Bibles

 The Powerscore Bibles are extremely popular, and have worked for many students.
-Personally, I prefer the style of the LSAT Trainer, but I think that’s due to taste.
-These books have worked for many students.
-The logic games bible tends to be the most popular, followed by the logical reasoning bible.
-You can save money by buying them in a set of three.
+Personally, I prefer the style of the LSAT Trainer, but it comes down to a matter of taste.

 LSAT Explanations